Koenkk/zigbee2mqtt.io/docs/devices/QBKG18LM.md

 ---
-title: "Xiaomi QBKG18LM control via MQTT"
+title: "Aqara QBKG18LM control via MQTT"
-description: "Integrate your Xiaomi QBKG18LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Aqara QBKG18LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2023-08-01T15:13:29
 pageClass: device-page
 ---